Greek/robert/README.md

 # bot

 A Discord bot made in Python.
+It uses a slightly modified version of Discord.py, which

 ## how to run